 making it an important tourist focal point for the Sunshine Coast.

-The Glass House Mountains area provides a network of walking trails, day-use facilities and access to areas for rock climbing and abseiling.
-Horse riding is currently permitted in the nearby Glass House Mountains Conservation Park, the forest reserve trails through Dularcha National Park near Landsborough and in the Beerburrum State Forest.
+The Glass House Mountains area provides a network of walking trails, day-use facilities, and access to rock climbing and abseiling areas.
+Horse riding is permitted in the nearby Glass House Mountains Conservation Park, the forest reserve trails through Dularcha National Park near Landsborough and the Beerburrum State Forest.

-Four-wheel driving and trail bike riding are not permitted in the national park due to the trails being short and having steep erodible gullies.
+Four-wheel driving and trail bike riding are not permitted in the national park because the trails are short and have steep erodible gullies.
 However, these activities are provided for in nearby Beerburrum State Forest.

-When exploring the park, make sure you take care on uneven surfaces – whether it be on grass or trails.
+When exploring the park, make sure you take care of uneven surfaces – whether on grass or trails.
 Watch out for cyclists, other runners, pedestrians, children, dogs, wildlife, park animals, vehicles, park maintenance work, falling branches, bollards, posts and other obstacles.